hamzabadshah10/customer_churn_early_warning_system/README.md

 - **Multi-Threaded Performance:** The UI remains completely responsive during data loading and model training.
 - **Export to CSV:** Easily save the fully analyzed results to a new CSV file for further reporting.

-## Screenshots
-*(Add 2-3 screenshots of the running PyQt5 application here, showcasing the dark mode, chart, and recommendation panel!)*

 ## Installation & Setup
 1. Create and activate a virtual environment (recommended).